 Try to decrease your hours or get a high paying part time job.

-The more time you have to work on your passion the better.
+The more time you have to work on your passion the easier it is to follow your passion and not be exhausted.
 There are times where you can find a high paying part time job that you can work 30 hours a week as oppose to 40 plus hours a week.
 Before you make this step you really need to evaluate your budget and to see if this is something you can do.
-The last thing you want to do is to get in a situation where you are not able to pay your bills while you are pursuing your passion.
+The last thing you want to do is to get in a situation where you are not able to pay your bills while you follow your passion.
 This will just put more stress on you and you will not be able to put out your best work anyway.

 Practice good time management.

-Since I still work a full time job while pursuing my passion, I must come up with a schedule.
-The night before, I come up with what I want to blog about and when I want to have the post up.
+Since I you still work a job while you are trying to follow your passion, your time is already limited.
+Come up with a schedule.
 Sticking to a schedule and knowing what time you want to do what is the best thing you can do because it will keep you from wasting your time when you do have free time to work on your passion.
 The point is that every minute that you set out to work on your passion you want to make it as productive as possible.
-So laying out a schedule and knowing what you are going to do before hand will prevent you from just sitting there trying to figure out what you want to do when you do have time.
-You will already know.
+So laying out a schedule and knowing what you are going to do before hand will prevent you from just sitting there trying to figure out what you want to do when you do have time leading to you wasting your time.

 Do What You Can

 There are so many hours in the day.
-Each day you need to do something that will work toward your goal and understand that whatever it is you chose to do that day, then that is all you can do.
+Each day you need to do something that will work toward your goal and understand that whatever it is you choose to do that day, then that is all you can do.
 There are so many days where I wish I could have worked harder on my passion, but then when I reevaluate my day I realize that I worked 5 hours on my passion and there was no more time left for me to get anything else done.
 I now understand, that this is okay.
-I cannot make up more hours in the day.
-So I have to maximize my time with good time management skills, set out a certain amount of hours in the day to get things done, and as long as I abide by my schedule whatever gets done gets done.
-As long as I worked my hardest then that is all I can do.

 Set realistic timelines